DSC-UIUC/rbay-backend/README.md

 ```

 ### DELETE /user
 Deletes a profile given the query string 'username'.
+Will return error if username does not exist.

+Ex. `/user?username=test2`

 ## Student Profiles (old database)